 The Six Best Data Center Monitoring Tools

-SolarWinds Orion Platform is a suite of tools that help administrators monitor all aspects and features of the software and hardware in their data centers.
+SolarWinds Data Center Management Solutions offers a suite of tools that help administrators monitor all aspects and features of the software and hardware in their data centers.
 Armed with these tools, they can gain observability into the whole domain, and get insights into every device or solution that caters to networking, data storage, and virtualization.

-Some of the tools that come with Orion include:
+Some of the tools in the Data Center Management Solutions include:

 SolarWinds Network Performance Monitor (NPM) – this tool monitors the network.
 It connects to and correlates with, NetFlow – a network traffic analyzer.
 It tracks configurations, virtual machines (VMs), servers, and applications to help diagnose and resolve complex hybrid network data performance issues.